BonhamLab/biobakery-nextflow/README.md

 `nextflow run main.nf --profile local -params-file template-params.yaml`

 > Note: To be able to run the pipeline, you must have at least 15 GB of available memory (RAM).
 This is needed to run the memory-intensive mapping step in metaphlan.
 Anecdotally, a laptop with 16 GB RAM was insufficient to run the pipeline.
+> Additionally, it has been notoriously challenging to download the metaphlan databases.
+It is recommended to run this pipeline on the Tufts HPC, where the environment and databases have already been established.